hernantru943/Covid-19-vaccination-plan/README.md

 # What characteristics/features do you expect to work with?

-We are planning to use features such as # entries and # exits by zip code, day and hour in order to identify de bussiest stations to set the Vaccination Points.
+We are planning to use features such as # entries and # exits by zip code, day and hour in order to identify the bussiest stations (dyas and hours) to set the Vaccination Points more effectively.

 # If modeling, what will you predict as your target?